 A DM is a direct message you can send to a particular user, where only that user can see it.
 You can accomplish this in two ways.
 You can click on their name, which will take you to a page that will have three options: message them, block them and nudge them.
 If you choose to message them directly from this page, they will get your message and their response will show up in your DM in turn (like an inbox for email).

 Things to remember

-When you first start on Twitter make sure you use @ before the user’s name.
-If you wanted to talk directly to me you would type “@SEOCopy” then your micro-bloging message in 140 characters or less.
+When you first start on Twitter make sure you use @ before the user’s name, also a “.” before the name in order for everyone to see the message and not just the @name.
+If you wanted to talk directly to me you would type “@SEOCopy” if you want to talk to me and let everyone see the message then you would add .@SEOcopy.
+Now you are micro-bloging a message in 140 characters or less.
 This becomes a daunting task, since we are used to emails or IM, but you will learn the acronyms and even make some up for yourself.

 Remember – you don’t have to be a rock star, nor do you have to follow all the big accounts.
 In my case, I firmly urge anyone using Twitter to use it as his or her own brand.
 Start the buzz; don’t follow leaders.